griddynamics/Behavior-Analytic-Starter-Kit/Chapter 2.md

   - TBW
   - TBW

-Congratulation, you have successfully imported the elements of the starter kit into your account.
+Congratulations, you have successfully imported the elements of the starter kit into your account.
 To verify, you should see two applications on your Application tab:

 ![Applications](Images/Two apps.png)